nopnop2002/esp-idf-net-logging/README.md

 Memory usage status can be checked with ```idf.py size-files```.

 # View logging
-You can see the logging using python code or mosqutto client.
+You can view the logging using python code or various tools.
 - for UDP
  ![net-logging-udp](https://user-images.githubusercontent.com/6020549/182273454-834cedb7-d884-4a89-823f-13e5d7a1c6b5.jpg)
  You can use ```netcat``` as server.